History of the Republic of Singapore

 The history of the Republic of Singapore began when Singapore was expelled from Malaysia and became an independent republic on 9 August 1965.
-After the separation, the fledgling nation had to become self-sufficient, however was faced with problems including mass unemployment, housing shortages and lack of land and natural resources such as petroleum.
-During Lee Kuan Yew's term as Prime Minister from 1959 to 1990, his government curbed unemployment, raised the standard of living and implemented a large-scale public housing programme.
+After the separation, the fledgling nation had to become self-sufficient, but was faced with problems including mass unemployment, housing shortages, and a lack of land and natural resources, such as petroleum.
+During Lee Kuan Yew's term as prime minister from 1959 to 1990, his government curbed unemployment, raised the standard of living and implemented a large-scale public housing programme.
 The country's economic infrastructure was developed, racial tension was eliminated and an independent national defence system was established.
 Singapore evolved from a third world nation to first world nation towards the end of the 20th century.

-In 1990, Goh Chok Tong succeeded Lee as Prime Minister.
+In 1990, Goh Chok Tong succeeded Lee as prime minister.
 During his tenure, the country tackled the economic impacts of the 1997 Asian financial crisis and the 2003 SARS outbreak, as well as terrorist threats posed by the Jemaah Islamiah (JI) post-9/11 and the Bali bombings.
 In 2004, Lee Hsien Loong, the eldest son of Lee Kuan Yew, became the third prime minister.
+In 2024, Lee was succeeded by Lawrence Wong as prime minister.